i2STSinclair/MiniRPG/MiniRPG/Readme.md

 - When creating BattleViewModel, passes the same Player instance for persistent stats and HP.
 - BattleViewModel constructor updated to accept and assign Player.
 - TODO added for save/load player data to file system.

+---

+## MapView Player Info Display

+- MapView.xaml now displays player info at the top:
+  - Level, HP/MaxHP, EXP/ExperienceToNextLevel (bound to Player in MapViewModel).
+- MapViewModel accepts Player in constructor and exposes it for binding.
+- MainViewModel passes CurrentPlayer to MapViewModel.
+- Added TODO comments for pixel-art status window and animated portrait/player sprite.